Home | Blog Index | Blog Archives | Christianity & Faith Essays

 #2: Warrenton/Poseyville, IN

 Number 2 on the list was there due to some similarities with STL's Metro-East - flat land close to a city.
 Here, Evansville provided the economic/social base while the rural towns along I-64 offered the flat, open prairie landscape.
 Another area with the 'comfort factor' and lots of open skies that I'd always liked traveling through.
-The drawbacks were that Evansville is much smaller than STL, the Wabash and Ohio rivers were logistical barriers to observing (few bridge crossings), and no north-south interstate options are close by.
+The drawbacks were that Evansville is much smaller than STL, the Wabash and Ohio rivers were logistical barriers to chasing (few bridge crossings), and no north-south interstate options are close by.

 Louisville was #3 mostly because it had the economic and social benefits of a big city on I-64, only closer to West Virginia.
 It also has the inexplicable 'comfort' factor.
 And although the terrain is not very chase-friendly in the immediate metro, the area is still within the Midwest's zone of elevated severe weather activity.
 The Illinois state line is only two hours westward, with the flat Indiana prairies just a short drive to the north and rolling Bluegrass hills to the south and east.

-Strange as it may seem, I liked Louisville because it would have kept for me a little bit of a drive westward for Plains weather expeditions.
+Strange as it may seem, I liked Louisville because it would have kept for me a little bit of a drive westward for Plains storm photography expeditions.
 In St. Louis, I'll miss part of the 'road trip' of driving west on I-64 toward my expedition targets, watching the sunset on the Illinois prairies and rolling into St. Louis after dark.
 In fact, I knew I'd really miss any part of the springtime I-64 westbound drives if I moved anywhere west of Charleston.
 Louisville still made a move seem worthwhile, while keeping a little of something I've come to enjoy in life - escaping to the open road in the spring.

 I hadn't really thought much about what part of the Louisville area I liked the best.
 I thought the outlying areas along I-64 in Indiana seemed the most appealing, around Georgetown and Laynesville.
 Again, a place in a rural metro-area-fringe town would have been the most ideal.

-In a distant 4th place, Lexington's appeal was similar to Louisville's - a nice-sized city closer to family and friends, keeping a good drive westward on I-64 for observing.
+In a distant 4th place, Lexington's appeal was similar to Louisville's - a nice-sized city closer to family and friends, keeping a good drive westward on I-64 for storm photography.
 Lexington's thunderstorm frequency is ten times higher than Charleston due to being outside of the Appalachians.
 The only problem with Lexington was that much of the outlying areas are occupied by upscale horse farms, which would make it harder to find economical housing.
 Roads around these farms are also narrow with few places to park for storm photography.
 Winchester was a possible solution - outside of the 'horse farm zone', along I-64 and close enough to the metro to benefit from the urban economy.

 What about the Plains?

 I ruled out the rural Great Plains locations for now.
 It's just too far away from family, in a generally more difficult economic zone, and presents the problem of overall isolation.
-I love it out there, to be sure - and I should have plenty of opportunities to 'escape' to the area and enjoy it on weather expeditions (made easier/cheaper by the shorter westward drives).
+I love it out there, to be sure - and I should have plenty of opportunities to 'escape' to the area and enjoy it on storm photography expeditions (made easier/cheaper by the shorter westward drives).
 Tulsa and Joplin/Baxter Springs (which were on my original list) were actually close runners-up to the above areas, and if I decide to move again, may appear on the new list if and when that ever happens.
 I decided against them mainly due to the distance from family, and the fact that I still enjoy covering the lesser-covered events in the Midwest.